 Inside your reception venue, place these styled table materials for guests to find a seat:

-Escort Boards: Like the keycard to a map, escort boards carry all table numbers and the names at each table.
-Place one front and center near the entrance of your reception venue, so guests can easily find their seats.
+Escort Cards or Boards: Like the keycard to a map, escort boards and escort cards carry all table numbers and the names at each table.
+Place these front and center near the entrance of your reception venue, so guests can easily find their seats.

 Menus: Whether buffet-style or served a la carte, all reception food requires a clear and detailed menu (preferably one with a stunning design, like this one from Zola).
 You can place small individual menus at every seat or larger menus at every table.